 Salivary gland diseases

-Other factors: There are other conditions that makes one more susceptible to dry mouth including stroke, Alzheimer’s and HIV/AIDS.
+Other factors: There are other conditions that make one more susceptible to dry mouth including stroke, Alzheimer’s and HIV/AIDS.

-Snoring: Snoring can also result in dry mouth because you often end up breathing with the mouth open contributing to the dryness.
-Visit your dental office Richmond Hill for an evaluation should you suspect that you have sleep apnea.
+Snoring: Snoring can also result in the dry mouth because you often end up breathing with the mouth open contributing to the dryness.
+Visit your family dentis Richmond Hill for an evaluation should you suspect that you have sleep apnea.

 What to do if you suspect dry mouth